Helen Magnus: Season one

 In the first season of the show, Magnus appoints an adult Will (Robin Dunne), a forensic psychiatrist who worked for the Old City Police Department, to become her new protégé, which he eventually accepts.
 Druitt returns to the Sanctuary to ask Magnus to cure him from an unknown affliction; Magnus tricks him into injecting poison, though Druitt escapes.
-Later, in "The Five", it would be revealed Druitt survived, and Tesla was able to suppress his insanity.
+Later, in "The Five", it would be revealed that Druitt survived, and Tesla was able to suppress his insanity.
 In "Fata Morgana", she becomes aware of an underground organization known as the Cabal, who plot to control all abnormals for their own gain, and in several episodes throughout the first season, will become her and her organization's primary focus.
 In "Requiem", Magnus becomes exposed to an aggressive parasite in the Bermuda Triangle when going with Will to see a group of mermaids who massacred each other because of the same parasite.
 To stop Magnus from killing Will and herself, Will locks her in a cabin in the submarine, and drains all the oxygen, killing her.
 She is later revived after Will captures the escaping parasite.
 In the two-part season finale "Revelations", the Cabal launch a bioweapon called "Lazarus", which causes any exposed abnormal to attack humans.
 To combat this, Magnus regroups the Five to Bhalasaam, a lost city, to recover the source blood (vampire blood).
 However, by the end Magnus is distressed to learn that the Cabal have turned Ashley against her and the team and steals the blood sample.